cdl-geneseo/geneseo-dictionary/T/Treee_the.md

 # Treee, the

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Treee, the

 Created by  Unknown User (kmh28), last modified on Dec 01, 2008

 (noun) Refers to the broken tree branch that was followed around Geneseo during a blackout in September 2008.
 Chants of &quot;Follow the treee!&quot; could be heard across campus.